The HulC: Confidence Regions from Convex Hulls: The : Hull based Confidence Regions

 If $\Delta \ge 0$ is known, then choosing $B := B_{\alpha,\Delta}\ge1$ such that $P(B; \Delta) \le \alpha$, we conclude that

-In words, the smallest rectangle containing $B_{\alpha,\Delta}$ independent estimators of $\theta_0$ has a coverage of at least $1 - \alpha$.
-Because $B$ is an integer, $P(B; \Delta)$ decreases in steps as $B$ changes over positive integers and this can lead to conservative coverage.
-This issue can be resolved easily by randomizing the choice of $B$.
-Most often $\Delta$ is unknown.
-This issue will be resolved in Section~\ref{sec:adaptive-convex-hull} where we show how to estimate $\Delta$.
+In words, the smallest rectangle (interval) containing $B_{\alpha,\Delta}$ independent estimators of $\theta_0$ has a coverage of at least $1 - \alpha$\footnote{{Throughout this paper we use the phrase ``asymptotically valid'' (or ``valid'') to indicate that the coverage is asymptotically (or finite-sample) \emph{at least} $1 - \alpha$.
+When the coverage is exactly $1 - \alpha$ we indicate this by the phrase ``asymptotically exact'' (or simply ``exact'' in the finite-sample setting).}}. {The smallest interval containing $B_{\alpha,\Delta}$ estimators is their (convex) hull and hence we call this interval \hulc (Hull based Confidence) interval.} Because $B$ is an integer, $P(B; \Delta)$ decreases in steps as $B$ changes over positive integers and this can lead to conservative coverage {i.e., miscoverage probability strictly less than $\alpha$ as there may not exist an integer $B$ such that $P(B; \Delta) = \alpha$}.
+This issue can be resolved easily by randomizing the choice of $B$. { Formally, we generate a random variable $U$ from the uniform distribution on $[0,1]$ and set